SilkRose/Pony/archive/blogs/census-consensus.md

 This story had what can only be described as an obvious flaw in its design: you can only like a story once.
 With the fact removing a like counted as a no vote, this made interacting with the mechanics of the story very clunky.
 There was a five minute window between chapters you could remove a like to get your vote back, but I don't know how many people realized this.

+Some readers interpreted that disliking the story counted as a no vote.
+We tried our best to explain that only the like button was used.
+I think this misconception is why the story has so many dislikes.

 If I had to rank these two stories in terns of fun and enjoyment, I'd put The Exploding Story above The Democracy Story.
 While they were both fun, The Democracy Story didn't have that explosive energy of the first one.

+I'm not sorry for any of the explosion puns.

 Now, let's get back to this year's event: [Census Consensus](https://www.fimfiction.net/story/589323/census-consensus).